swo/16s-book/manuscript/sec01.md

 This document should be a fun read for advanced undergraduates, graduate students, and postdocs who are interested in getting down and dirty with 16S data.
 If you know too much, I expect this document will annoy you, because you will recognize its shortcomings.

+Anyone familiar with some basic molecular biology and microbial ecology should be able to understand the first sections.
+The sections about practice, about actually doing stuff with data, will make better sense if you have some experience with the Unix/Linux/Mac command-line terminal (i.e., bash or an equivalent), command-line text processing commands, and a programming language (e.g., Python).

 ## What this document is not

 This document is not perfect.
 It is full of my own igorance, ideas, and opinions.
 Take it with a grain of salt.
 If you find errors, blame me and not my adviser or the other members of my lab.
 And do point them out to me!